 We are developing a comprehensive map of molecular and cellular diversity that will serve as a reference for neurodevelopmental studies or for effects of genetic perturbation.
 Along the way, we are learning about the surprisingly lively ways that cell types specialize and evolve across individuals, species, and brain structures.

-How do primate molecular specializations enable unique cognitive and social capacities?
+How do molecular specializations enable unique cognitive and social capacities?
 We are particularly interested in the emergence of genetically-encoded social behaviors.
-We use what we’ve learned – from gene expression and from genome regulation across species – to gain a comparative perspective on unique aspects of primate cognitive social behavior, as well as inform models of human neurodevelopmental disorders.
+We use what we’ve learned – from gene expression and from genome regulation across species – to gain a comparative perspective on unique aspects of social behavior, as well as inform models of human neurodevelopmental disorders.